 The Decision Resolution tool analyzes declarations and MOVE statements, and any other means of populating a decision point, to determine the target of the control or data transfer.
-The tool may not be able to autoresolve every decision, or even every decision completely, but it should get you to a point where you can complete decision resolution manually.
+The tool may not be able to autoresolve every decision, or even every decision completely, but it should get you to a point where it is practical to complete decision resolution manually.